-- (1) This table includes the compensation of only non-employee directors and director nominees.
-For compensation of Dr. Short, our Chief Scientist and Chief Technology Officer, please see Certain Relationships and Related Transactions of this Proxy Statement.
-For compensation of Mr. Larsen, please see Executive Compensation and Other Matters of this Proxy Statement. - (2) The amounts in this column reflect the aggregate grant date fair value of the stock awards and option awards computed in accordance with Financial Accounting Standards Board's Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
+(1) This table includes the compensation of only non-employee directors.
+For compensation of Mr. Larsen and Dr. Short, please see Executive Compensation and Other Matters of this Proxy Statement.

+(2) The amounts in this column reflect the aggregate grant date fair value of the stock awards and option awards computed in accordance with Financial Accounting Standards Board's Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
 There can be no assurance that these amounts will ever be realized.
-For information on the valuation assumptions used in valuing these stock option awards, refer to Note 6 titled "Stock-Based Compensation" in the Notes to the Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2013.
-The aggregate number of shares subject to outstanding options held by each independent director at December 31, 2013 was as follows: Mr. Angelo (100,000), Mr. O'Brien (100,000) and Mr. Taylor (40,000).
-The aggregate number of shares subject to outstanding stock awards held by each independent director at December 31, 2013 was as follows: Mr. Angelo (8,333), Mr. O'Brien (8,333) and Mr. Taylor (8,333).
-The number of outstanding shares held by each independent director at December 31, 2013 was as follows: Mr. Angelo (26,850), Mr. O'Brien (84,997) and Mr. Taylor (8,333).
+For information on the valuation assumptions used in valuing these stock option awards, refer to Note 7 titled "Stock-Based Compensation" in the Notes to the Financial Statements contained in the Company's Annual Report on Form 10-K for fiscal 2014.
+The aggregate number of shares subject to outstanding options held by each independent director at the end of fiscal 2014 was as follows: Mr. Angelo (112,500), Mr. O'Brien (8,333) and Mr. Feiner (0).
+The number of outstanding shares held by each independent director at the end of fiscal 2014 was as follows: Mr. Angelo (22,859), Mr. O'Brien (93,330) and Mr. Feiner (0).